What is this all about?

 But there are other reasons, too.
 In addition to keeping me busy and sane, I also draw strangers as practice ("...makes perfect") and for fun (I enjoy it).
 And yes, occasionally a free sketch leads to a paid commission, which is nice, too.

-Where do you find strangers?
+Where do you find the strangers?

 What is the "Favorite Drawing of Me" project?